Icon for más — more

 more, -er

-A greater amount of something — whether it's a quality, an action, or a thing.
+A greater amount of something, whether it's a quality, action, or thing.

 most, -est (superlative)

-With the definite article, more becomes most — the greatest amount out of everything being compared.
+With the definite article, more becomes most and refers to the greatest amount out of everything being compared.

 else (with pronouns)